 Sectors of employment

-Based on the data from the years 2012-2016, 33% of the UEF doctoral graduates remain in the university sector three years after the graduation.
-Universities are important employers specifically among the graduates from the Faculty of Social Sciences and Business Studies with 40% of them working in this sector.
-Municipalities employ 23% of all doctoral graduates, with 32% of the graduates from the Faculty of Health Sciences.
-Private enterprises are the third most important employer with 18%.
-As many as 30% of the graduates from the Faculty of Natural Sciences and Forestry are employed in the private sector.
-Government and governmental institutes employ 13% of the doctoral graduates.
+Based on the data collected in years 2015-2020, 36% of the UEF doctoral graduates (from years 2012-2017) remain in the university sector three years after the graduation.
+Universities are important employers specifically among the graduates from the Faculty of Social Sciences and Business Studies with 51% of them working in this sector.
+Municipalities employ 27% of all doctoral graduates, with 39% of the graduates from the Faculty of Health Sciences.
+Private enterprises are the third most important employer with 23%, and specifically for graduates from the Faculty of Natural Sciences and Forestry with 20%.
+Government and governmental institutes employ 12% of the doctoral graduates.
 Universities of applied sciences, associations and foundations employ altogether 8%, whereas 3% of the doctoral graduates are self-employed.
-The employment rate of doctoral graduates was 96% in total (2012-16).
+The employment rate of doctoral graduates was 96% in total.

 Benefits of the doctoral degree

 Based on the data from the years 2012-2017, 56% of the doctoral graduates had received a higher salary, 61% more demanding professional duties and 55% more interesting professional duties.
 Less than a half (39%) reported that their chances of success had improved in the labour market: 30% had landed in a new job with a new employer and 42% had received a better position in the present workplace.

 Satisfaction with the doctoral degree